 Evaluate Your Monthly Budget

 Track your monthly income and expenses.
-Break your expenses into fixed or non-discretionary expenses and variable or discretionary expenses by category on an excel spreadsheet.
+Break your expenses into fixed or non-discretionary and variable or discretionary costs by category on an excel spreadsheet.
 Think of your budget as your household’s income statement.
 Your budget will help you to control your spending.

-- 50% of your spending are for your needs, notably housing, utilities, groceries, car payments and other needed fixed or non-discretionary expenses.
+- 50% of your spending is for your needs, notably housing, utilities, groceries, car payments, and other needed fixed or non-discretionary expenses.

-- 20% for savings that can be used for paying down debt, emergency fund, and investing or combination.
+- 20% for savings help pay down debt, emergency funds, and investing.

-- 30% are for your wants, that is discretionary or flexible spending for entertainment, vacations, and shopping.
-This what is left after your allocations are made for priorities, notably needs and savings.
+- 30% are for your wants, discretionary or flexible spending for entertainment, vacations, and shopping.
+This money is after you allocate for priorities, notably needs and savings.

 Adopt a disciplined strategy as early as possible when you have fewer items to track.
 Use budget apps readily available or create your own excel spreadsheet.